 Games are still being developed for the little black box of tricks.

-Coders such as Jonathan Cauldwell continue to make impressive titles for the machine (his games are diverese, wacky, technically brilliant and superbly playable), and also check out Bob's stuff - his games for the ZX Spectrum and ZX81 really are of the highest quality.
+Coders such as Jonathan Cauldwell continue to make impressive titles for the machine; his games are diverse, wacky, technically brilliant and superbly playable.

-Author of the quirky platform game 'Frank N Stein' Colin Stewart has just given his classic game the re-boot treatment - and he has more games in the works at the moment.
+Author of the quirky platform game 'Frank N Stein' Colin Stewart has just given his classic game the re-boot treatment.
+He also has plans to create more games for our favourite machine.